 Where a parent or carer wishes to make a complaint or make a suggestion about any activity or group the school is providing, it should be taken seriously.
 They may in the first instance to speak to the teacher concerned who should endeavour to resolve the matter.
-There are further procedures for reporting and handling concerns, provision for mediation and dispute resolution where necessary.
+Procedures for reporting and handling concerns, provision for mediation and dispute resolution are detailed in the Complaints Policy, available via the school website or school office.

-All staff know that they can contact the NSPCC whistleblowing helpline if they feel that the school and the local authority have not taken appropriate action to safeguard a child and this has not been addressed satisfactorily through organisational escalation and professional challenge procedures.
+Staff are reminded that they may also contact the NSPCC whistleblowing helpline if they feel that the school and the local authority have not taken appropriate action to safeguard a child and that the matter has not been addressed satisfactorily through organisational escalation and professional challenge procedures.